TM-6 PRO vs SPD-SX? The SPD-SX is hands-down the most popular instrument used today but have you seen the TM-6PRO?

 This allows for mixing to be done at the sound desk, and the perfect blend between electronic and acoustic drums to be found.

-As far as backing tracks or other samples go, they can be sent out the main left and right outs.
+As far as backing tracks or other samples, send them out the main left and right outs.

 USB MIDI & Audio